Become part of the market for responsible farm products. Earn certification and use the frog seal to mark your support to sustainable farming.

-Traceability is one of four Principles from the Rainforest Alliance Agriculture Standard CoC standard that companies are assessed against.
+Traceability is one of five Principles from the Rainforest Alliance Sustainable Agriculture Standard that companies are assessed against.

-You will need to choose from the following options for how to handle and track the certified material used in your Rainforest Alliance Certified products:
+You will need to choose from the following options on how to handle and track the certified material used in your Rainforest Alliance Certified products:

 Single or multi-site certification

 If your organisation manages facilities in two or more sites, you may be eligible for multi-site certification that will reduce the total cost of certification.

 - Single Participating Operator: This is an entity that does not have farming in the scope of its Rainforest Alliance certification, whereby management and all activities take place at a single physical location.
 The Supply Chain certificate is for one entity.
 An example might be a single raw material exporter or a cocoa processor with a single processing facility that produces cocoa butter, liquor and powder.